datboyblu3/azure_wazuh_terraform/README.md

 ![Untitled-2024-06-26-1305](https://github.com/datboyblu3/azure_wazuh_terraform/assets/95729902/e10d0d65-a915-4e90-9c3a-26643fab1f4f)

-Using Terraform to automate the deployment of the Wazuh architecture: Indexer, Server and Dashboard in Azure
+Using Terraform to automate the deployment of the Wazuh architecture: Indexer, Server and Dashboard in Azure.

 ## Terraform Modules
 ```